chisumo2016/portfolio-application/front_end.md

 ## SERVICES SECTION
     - Creete a services component
+    - Design services compoonent with  with tailwindcss
+    - Add the promote component in welcome.vue

+## CONTACT SECTION
+    - Creete a services component
-    - Design promote compoonent with  with tailwindcss
+    - Design services compoonent with  with tailwindcss
     - Add the promote component in welcome.vue